Bio – Madden_CV_180227

 Scientist, Explorer, Inventor.

-Anne A. Madden, Ph.D., is a Postdoctoral Research Fellow in the lab of Rob Dunn at North Carolina State University and Partner at the brewing yeast company Lachancea LLC.
+Anne A. Madden, Ph.D., is a Postdoctoral Research Fellow in the lab of Rob Dunn at North Carolina State University and Partner at the biotechnology company Lachancea LLC.
 In addition to her academic research she is a public speaker (three time TED/TEDx speaker) and frequently consults as a technology and communications strategist for various industries.

 Dr. Madden received her Ph.D. in biology from Tufts University, and her undergraduate degree from Wellesley College.
 She has held many prestigious fellowships including an Alfred P. Sloan Microbiology of the Built Environment Postdoctoral Fellowship, a National Science Foundation Graduate Research Fellowship, a Tufts Institute of the Environment Fellowship, and an American Philosophical Society Lewis and Clark Fellowship.
 She is a member of Phi Beta Kappa, Sigma Xi (the international research society), and a brain trust member of the Helena Group Foundation.